 How To Check Instagram Messages On Your PC

-Windows 10 now offers an Instagram app that makes it possible to manage your profile, message with friends, and take photos and videos on the fly with your computer’s webcam and microphone.
-Getting this app is as easy as going to the Microsoft App store and downloading it, and then doing the following:
+If you have Windows 10, one simple way to get access to your DMs is to download the Instagram app for Windows 10.
+This app lets you manage your profile, message with friends, and take photos and videos on the fly with your computer’s webcam and microphone.
+Getting this app is as easy as going to the Microsoft App store and downloading it.
+Here are all the steps:

 1. Click Get, and wait for the download to complete.